intel-lab-lkp/linux/Documentation/admin-guide/reporting-issues.rst

 Once you know the driver or subsystem, you want to search for it in the MAINTAINERS file.
 In the case of 'ath10k_pci' you won't find anything, as the name is too specific.
 Sometimes you will need to search on the net for help;
-but before doing so, try a somewhat shorted or modified name when searching the MAINTAINERS file, as then you might find something like this::
+but before doing so, try a somewhat shorter or modified name when searching the MAINTAINERS file, as then you might find something like this::

        QUALCOMM ATHEROS ATH10K WIRELESS DRIVER